jcdietrich/ha-gogcli/README.md

-# Google Gmail (gogcli) for Home Assistant
+# gogcli (gogcli) for Home Assistant

-This integration allows you to monitor your Gmail inbox using the `gogcli` tool.
-It provides sensors for your recent emails and allows you to retrieve thread details.
+This integration uses [gogcli](https://github.com/steipete/gogcli?tab=readme-ov-file) to currently allow you to:

+  * Gmail
+    * supports multiple accounts
+    * monitor your Gmail inbox
+    * provides sensors
+      * get your recent emails, updating the sensors
+      * retrieve thread details
+    * provides yaml, on this page, to create a card for your dashboard showing info about your recent email

 ## Installation